Wisdom Teeth Removal Perth WA

 Removing wisdom teeth

 If we recommend removing your wisdom teeth, there are a few different methods available.
-Depending on how many teeth need extracting and how difficult the extraction is likely to be, we may recommend visiting a maxillofacial specialist and having your wisdom teeth removed under general anaesthetic in the hospital during one of our regular monthly hospital sessions.
-Alternatively, extraction can occur in the dental chair utilising sedation dentistry techniques.
-To find out the best method for your situation, it is best to come in for an assessment with the team at Access Dental Care and discuss the best options that suit your individual situation.
+Depending on how many teeth need extracting and how difficult the extraction is likely to be, we usually recommend having all wisdom teeth removed under general anaesthetic in the hospital during one of our regular monthly hospital sessions.
+Alternatively, extraction can occur in the dental chair utilising oral sedation.
+For very a difficult removal, we may recommend visiting a maxillofacial specialist.
+It is best to come in for an assessment with the team at Access Dental Care and discuss the best options that suit your individual situation.

 Post-extraction you will experience some discomfort.
 The level of discomfort will vary depending on whether the tooth was impacted or not, and it is not uncommon to experience swelling for a few days.
 A follow-up appointment will be necessary to ensure the healing process is going smoothly and to remove any stitches.